meshuggahtas/TASSS/Art/ArtChoices.md

 - Quantity: How many opportunities are there?
 - Choices: Are the choices made will make it more entertaining to watch it?

+- To make sure to get your message across media, by understanding and overcoming potential problems to maximize audience experience of watching a TAS --> TODO insert Audience/Experience

+# Input File

+- File Name

+# In-Game

+# Links
 - [Wikipedia - Computer Art](https://en.wikipedia.org/wiki/Computer_art)
 - [TV Tropes - Speedrun](https://tvtropes.org/pmwiki/pmwiki.php/Main/Speedrun)